cdoyle21/decathlon-assignment-two/README.md

 7. View json at http://localhost:4001/homepage

-#### (Note: I eneterd an image at the bottom of the page under the footer banner to better prove lazy loading)
+#### (Note: I entered an image at the bottom of the page under the footer banner to better prove lazy loading)